kennbr34/passmanager/README.md

 This archive is an automake package.

 To install, run these commands from the current working directory:

+'make install' must be ran as root to install the binary with SUID permission and to install the man file

 $ ./configure\
 $ make\